Dr-Wojtek/HoMM-Terminal-Edition/README.md

 ## Limitations
 There are quite a few limitations of the game when comparing to the original game.
 Some mentions:

-You cannot exchange artefacts or armies between heroes or towns, and defeating a hero will not yield their artefacts.
+* You cannot exchange artefacts or armies between heroes or towns, and defeating a hero will not yield their artefacts.
-A hero can have, for example, two sword artefacts simultaneously and receive an attack bonus for both of them.
+* A hero can have, for example, two sword artefacts simultaneously and receive an attack bonus for both of them.
-There is no marketplace, blacksmith or several other kingdom-specific buildings (such as the Treasury or Library).
+* There is no marketplace, blacksmith or several other kingdom-specific buildings (such as the Treasury or Library).
-Only spells up to and including level 2 are available at time of writing.
+* Only spells up to and including level 2 are available at time of writing.
-There are no skills such as Offense, Magic Resistance, Estates, Wisdom etc to learn for heroes.
+* There are no skills such as Offense, Magic Resistance, Estates, Wisdom etc to learn for heroes.
-Only four kingdoms are available: Tower, Castle, Rampart and Inferno The upgraded version of each unit is not available at the time of writing.
+* Only four kingdoms are available: Tower, Castle, Rampart and Inferno
+* The upgraded version of each unit is not available at the time of writing.
-A player starts with one hero and can only hire two more in total.
+* A player starts with one hero and can only hire two more in total.
-No option to save or load a game
+* No option to save or load a game
-There are no obelisks and no grail to be found, neither is there an "underground" map available.
+* There are no obelisks and no grail to be found, neither is there an "underground" map available.
-Movement on the map is done one step at a time.
+* Movement on the map is done one step at a time.
 On the battlefield you can insert several steps at a time and then press enter.
-The different Fort/Citadel/Castle buildings are purely cosmetic and for creature dwelling requirements at the time; There is no defence provided if your town is attacked.
+* The different Fort/Citadel/Castle buildings are purely cosmetic and for creature dwelling requirements at the time; There is no defence provided if your town is attacked.
-A hero cannot equip a ballista, catapult, or other devices of war.
+* A hero cannot equip a ballista, catapult, or other devices of war.

 ## Future updates
-Switching to storing kingdom specific information in a database.
+* Switching to storing kingdom specific information in a database.
-Adding defence structures for town defense in-battle, and therefore naturally, a catapult for the attacking hero Adding more kingdoms
+* Adding defence structures for town defense in-battle, and therefore naturally, a catapult for the attacking hero
+* Adding more kingdoms
-Possibly adding the original music
+vPossibly adding the original music
-An AI for controlling a hero, unlocking the possibility of a computer-controlled player Placing of loose piles of resources on the map
+* An AI for controlling a hero, unlocking the possibility of a computer-controlled player
+* Placing of loose piles of resources on the map
-And much else.
+* And much else.